smancke/guble/README.md

 # guble messaging server

 guble is a simple messaging server, written in golang.

-## Features

-* Web Socket connection
+Guble is in a very early state and unreleased.
+If you like it, help me or come back later ;-)

 ## Roadmap

-Guble is in a very early state and unreleased.
 If there is enough time, the following features may be realized:

 * Subscription to multiple topics
 * Replay of messages
-* REST and WebSocket API for message Publishing
+* Additional REST API for message Publishing
 * Authentication and Accessmanagement

 ## Starting the guble server